To the theory of decaying turbulence: Loop equation

-The crucial observation in \cite{M93} was that the right side of the Loop equation, without random forcing, dramatically simplifies in functional Fourier space.
-The dynamics of the loop field can be reproduced in a simple Ansatz
+Our crucial observation in '93 was that the right side of the Loop equation, without random forcing, dramatically simplifies in functional Fourier space.
+The dynamics of the loop field can be reproduced in an Ansatz